maviles7/riddles/README.md

 # Getting Started

-[Click to Play Riddles!](https://maviles7.github.io/categoriesquizgameproject/)
+[Click to view Planning] (https://github.com/maviles7/categoriesquizgameproject/tree/main/PlanningFolder) [Click to Play Riddles!](https://maviles7.github.io/categoriesquizgameproject/)

 # Next Steps

-- One future inhancement to look forward to would be a countdown timer to limit the amount of time to answer the 3 riddles.
-- Another enhancement to look forward to is progression through levels that get harder as the game progresses.
+- An enhancement to look forward to is progression through levels that get harder as the game progresses.